The trope of the mystical disabled person is varied, flexible, and very common.

 (And on and on.)

 Writers are often intrigued by the unusual.
 We see something interesting and our mind starts working overtime, thinking of how to integrate this into a story.
 This results in seeing a disabled person and thinking of how differently that person must perceive the world, and how that could be used for plot purposes.
-Or we’ll need a character to perform a certain task, but putting that ability in the hands of a non-disabled character would ruin the plot.
+Or we’ll need a character to perform a certain task for story reasons, but putting that ability in the hands of a non-disabled character would ruin the plot.
 Instead, we hand that ability to a disabled character.
-That way we have a great excuse to only trot out the ability when it’s convenient to the plot.
+That way we have a great excuse to only trot out the ability when it’s convenient to the story.
 Or maybe we don’t want to explain the reason for the ability, so we just give it to a disabled person.
 They’re different as is!
 It’ll be all mysterious and creepy!

 There are all kinds of reasons for writers to fall back on this trope, but that doesn’t make it OK.
 It’s based on existing prejudices and misinformation.
 Just give disabled characters roles like any other character in the book rather than setting us apart.